Tasman Sea 2017

 Although we had to step over a Leopard Seal to get to the facility block.
 It's diet here, we were told, consists of ducks and eels.

 Above: the log for the trip.
+The "Log" column (water speed) is empty, as the instrument was not functioning, in spite of the paddle wheel having been recently cleaned.
 We averaged around 100 nm per day on the trip of a bit over 1400 nm.
 When planning an ocean crossing I always plan for 100 nm/d, but of course hope for better.
 The only crossing with a slower speed was the 2016 crossing from New Caledonia to Queensland.

 Li and Alex were great crew.
 They left to continue their adventures elsewhere, leaving me safe and comfortable on Ocean Child.
 Minor repairs needed were: fix a broken genoa pole, fix a tear in the canvas of the mainsail cover, and fix the wiring to re-activate the LPG safety solenoid.